Karl Williams

-Karl Williams (born April 10, 1971) is an American former professional football wide receiver and return specialist who played in the National Football League (NFL) for the Tampa Bay Buccaneers and Arizona Cardinals.
-He played college football at Texas A&M–Kingsville and was signed by the Buccaneers as an undrafted free agent after the 1996 NFL draft.
+Karl Williams (born April 10, 1971) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL) for the Tampa Bay Buccaneers and Arizona Cardinals.
+He played college football for the Texas A&M–Kingsville Javelinas and was signed by the Buccaneers as an undrafted free agent after the 1996 NFL draft.
 Williams retired as the all-time Buccaneers leader in punt return yardage (2,565) and punt return touchdowns (5) across 8 seasons with the club; records that still stand today.